Explore In-Context Segmentation via Latent Diffusion Models: Method

 \subsection{Framework}

-The LDM is initially designed for generative tasks.
-Most of the work~\cite{geng2023instructdiffusion,zhao2023unleashing} that applies LDM to segmentation requires subsequent neural networks to handle intermediate features or imperfect segmentation results.
-However, as a generation model, adopting such a design does not realize the generation potential of LDM.
-To this end, we chose Stable Diffusion as the base model with minimum changes to explore such potential.
-This subsection explores three key factors influencing the process: instruction extraction, output alignment, and meta-architectures.
+The LDM is orinally designed for generative tasks.
+Most existing works~\cite{geng2023instructdiffusion, zhao2023unleashing} that apply LDMs to segmentation rely on task-specific decoders to process intermediate features or refine imperfect segmentation results.
+However, incorporating such decoders limits the generative potential of LDMs.
+To address this, we use Stable Diffusion (SD) as the base model with minimal modifications to fully explore its capabilities.
+In this subsection, we investigate three key factors that influence the process: instruction extraction, output alignment, and meta-architectures.

-\textbf{Instruction Extraction.} Instructions play an important role in LDM.
-They act as the compressed representation of the prompt, controlling the model to focus on the region of interest and guiding the denoising process.
-Stable Diffusion encodes textual prompts into instructions using CLIP.
-To align with pre-trained weights, we use CLIP ViT as our prompt encoder.
-The instructions are the output of the last hidden layers, except for the first token.
-We use a linear layer as an adapter to transform the dimension of the instructions.
-The annotation mask $M_s$ is used as an attention map in cross-attention layers, forcing the model to focus on those tokens that belong to the foreground regions: